Three Assassinations: Kennedy, King, Kennedy

 Megan was confused when her 9th grade classmates reacted differently to the assassination of President Kennedy than her family did.
-She didn’t know who was right.
-And then she learned to listen to what her heart told her was truth for her.
+Who was right?
+She learns to listen to her heart to find what was truth for her.

 - Have you ever wondered how you’re “supposed” to feel about a situation that makes you uncomfortable?

 - How can you be friends with someone you disagree with?